andreamanera/RTassignment1/README.md

 This assignment was very useful to learn the basics of programming in python that i have not treated in bachelor's degree.
 I am quite satisfied with the final result, the robot does its job and usually continues to do it for more than one ride (continues to grab the silver tokens even after completing a full tour of the arena).
 There are some small problems in the behavior of the robot, that could probably be solved by improving the code.
-The first one as said before is that if the robot were to be at the same distance from the left and the right walls it stop moving, this could be solved by rotating the robot with a small quantity of rotation on the left (or on the right if you prefer), so that in the next loop the robot will be closer to the left (or the right) wall and then he will turn on his right (or left).
-I decided to not implement this in the code because the case in wich the right and left walls are at the same distance from the robot is so rare, and also because I don't know if the proposed solution could works.
+The first one as said before is that if the robot were to be at the same distance from the left and the right wall it stop moving, this could be solved by rotating the robot with a small quantity of rotation on the left (or on the right if you prefer), so that in the next loop the robot will be closer to the left (or the right) wall and then it will turn on his right (or left).
+I decided to not implement this in the code because the case in wich the right and left walls are at the same distance from the robot is so rare, and also because I don't know if the proposed solution could work.
 Another problem is that, if the silver token is too close to a wall, the robot detect both the silver token and the wall and often does not behave properly, this could probably be solved by changing the parameters, but the ones I chose seemed to me the best to move the robot in "normal" situations.

 **NOTE: the code was thought and discussed with the help of my colleague @LoreBene99**